Forget Rules, Develop a Code!May 06, 2019

-Rules tell people basically the minimum standard for what you tolerate.
+Rules tell people the minimum standard for what you tolerate.
 They lack empathy and motivation.
-Getting people to follow rules is a lot like herding cats and if you have been in leadership for any time (or read my previous post) you know that is one tough job.
-Motivating other with rules just doesn’t work.
+Getting people to follow the rules is a lot like herding cats, and if you have been in leadership for any time (or read my previous post), you know that is one tough job.
+Motivating other with rules doesn’t work.
 Sure, a few will comply out of fear.
 Which leads us to talk about a classic scenario most restaurant and bars face...

-When you manage by fear and intimidation you get compliance.
-In the hierarchy of restaurant needs, compliance is just above rules and both are near the bottom.
-Here’s the problem with compliance, they just do the minimum to get by.
-When this mindset has infested your culture you have allowed mediocrity to move in.
+When you manage by fear and intimidation, you get compliance.
+In the hierarchy of restaurant needs, compliance is just above rules, and both are near the bottom.
+Here’s the problem with compliance; they do the minimum to get by.
+When this mindset has infested your culture, you have allowed mediocrity to move in.
 Believe me when I say that once mediocrity has made your restaurant home, it’s going to be very hard to get it evicted!

 The big difference (and game changer) is when you understand what drives each one within your team.
-When people are acting in compliance they do it for your reasons.
-When they act in commitment they do it for their own reasons.
-Which one has an impact of the culture in your restaurant?
+When people are acting in compliance, they do it for your reasons.
+When they act in commitment, they do it for their reasons.
+Which one has an impact on the culture in your restaurant?
 If you said compliance, I’ll give you a second to rethink that.

-That list of rules you have is not much more that the same monotone crap that every other restaurant has in place.
-Things have changed in the workplace and we must change with them.
+That list of rules you have is not much more than the same monotone crap that every other restaurant has in place.
+Things have changed in the workplace, and we must change with them.
 Adaptation is the superpower of the human race.
 It has served our species well since we no longer live in a cave and grunt at each other around a primitive fire (okay, some people still grunt).
 The evolution of humans came from our ability to communicate.
-To move people with communication we must tap into emotions.
+To move people with communication, we must tap into emotions.

-Look back on all the great motivational speeches of our time and they all play hard into emotions.
+Look back on all the great motivational speeches of our time, and they all play hard into emotions.
 Martin Luther King Jr said, “I have a dream.”
 He didn’t say, “I have a good idea.”
 John F Kennedy said, “Ask not what your country can do for you, ask what you can do for your country?”
 He did not say, “Stop whining and be part of the solution.”
-Proper applied emotions move people to take action.
+Properly applied emotions move people to take action.
 They inspire people to take a stand.
-They can get you team to actually act like a team!
+They can get your team actually to act like a team!

-For years I have employed a simple, yet powerful code of conduct in any restaurant I owned, managed, or coached.
+For years I have employed a simple, yet powerful code of conduct in any restaurant I owned, managed or coached.
 The concept came from when I was a member of the USAF Pararescue Teams.
-Upon graduation from this elite special operations school, we accepted out coveted maroon berets and we swore an oath.
-That oath still runs though my head and is a part of my DNA.
-When you live by a code you have only one objective and that is to live it!
+Upon graduation from this elite special operations school, we accepted out coveted maroon berets, and we swore an oath.
+That oath still runs through my head and is a part of my DNA.
+When you live by a code, you have only one objective, and that is to live it!

 Here is the code that I have used for the past 25 years.
 Feel free to use as much of it as you like or use it to inspire you to create your own.